baileymorton989/instadownloader/README.md

 # instadownloader

 `instadownloader` is a Python library built on top of [instaloader](https://instaloader.github.io/) for scraping and storing Instagram photos to generate training sets.
-It is currently designed so that a user can download "All Photos", the "Most Recent" Photo, or the Nth-most recent photos, for both public and private users.
+It is currently designed so that a user can download "All Photos", the "Most Recent" Photo, or the Nth-Most Recent Photos, for both public and private users.
 For private users, the login credentials must be provided.

-The script will save the .jpg files for the photos downloaded, a pickkle file with those raw .jpg files and a pickle file with the photos converted to numpy arrays.
+The script will save the .jpg files for the photos downloaded, a pickle file with the raw .jpg files and a pickle file with the photos converted to numpy arrays.
 These photos will be stored in a folder with the following format : {user_name}_{today's date}, where today's date is in the format "MM_DD_YY".

 To read more about the documentation, visit the [docs](https://github.com/baileymorton989/instadownloader/tree/main/docs) folder.